ABLE Accounts – A Protected Savings Option for Persons with Disabilities

 Persons with disabilities who receive needs-based benefits such as Supplemental Security Income (SSI), Medicaid or food stamps (SNAP) are limited to saving up to $2,000 so they can remain eligible for public benefits.
 ABLE accounts provide an opportunity for individuals to save over the $2,000 resource limit while keeping needed benefits.

-ABLE accounts are tax-advantaged savings accounts for persons with disabilities that allows an individual to save up to $15,000 per year.
+ABLE accounts are tax-advantaged savings accounts for persons with disabilities that allow an individual to save up to $15,000 per year.
 An eligible individual may have only one ABLE account and must meet the following qualifications:

 Funds saved in an ABLE account must be used to pay for qualified disability expenses (QDEs).
 A "qualified disability expense" means any expense related to the designated beneficiary as a result of living a life with a disability.
 These may include education, housing, transportation, employment training and support, assistive technology, personal support services, health prevention and wellness expenses, financial counseling or coaching, legal fees, expenses for oversight and monitoring, funeral and burial expenses and other expenses which help improve health, independence and/or quality of life.